AleoNet/snarkOS/README.md

     - Provers: CUDA-enabled GPU (optional)
     - Validators: Not required at this time

-Just so you know, to run an Aleo Prover that is **competitive**, the machine will need more than these requirements.
+Please note that in order to run an Aleo Prover that is **competitive**, the machine will need more than these requirements.

 ### 2.2 Installation